 The second major problem with nuclear fission power plants is potential attack by terrorists.
-Protecting nuclear fission power plants and their spent fuel storage bays from potential terrorist attack substantially increases both the plant capital and operating costs and makes distributed nuclear fission electricity generation uneconomic.
+Protecting nuclear fission power plants and their spent fuel storage bays from potential terrorist attack substantially increases both the plant capital and operating costs and may make distributed nuclear fission electricity generation uneconomic.
 Furthermore, there is never complete certainty that the anti-terrorist measures will work as anticipated.

 Low Ramp Rate:

 A third problem specific to water cooled and moderated nuclear fission power plants is known in the electricity industry as low ramp rate.
-Some of the unstable nuclear fission products and fission daughters have high slow neutron absorption cross sections and are known as reactor poisons.
-If the operating power level of a fission reactor is suddenly reduced in response to a rapid fall in electricity grid load these reactor poisons may force a complete reactor shutdown lasting about two days while the reactor poisons naturally decay.
+Some of the unstable nuclear fission products and fission daughters such as Xenon 135 have high slow neutron absorption cross sections and are known as reactor poisons.
+If the operating power level of a waqter cooled fission reactor is suddenly reduced in response to a rapid fall in electricity grid load these reactor poisons may force a complete reactor shutdown lasting about two days while the reactor poisons naturally decay.
 In the mean time an increase in electricity grid load must be met with other forms of electricity generation.
 This problem can be circumvented via an engineering trick known as steam turbine bypass, but provision of steam turbine bypass capability increases the plant capital cost and operating with steam turbine bypass functioning wastes both cooling water and nuclear fuel.

 Poor Thermal Efficiency:

 A fourth problem specific to water cooled and moderated nuclear fission power reactors is poor thermal efficiency.
-These reactors typically operate at a maximum coolant temperature of 300 degtrees C and are not thermally efficient, are not fuel efficient and are not waste efficient.
+These reactors typically operate at a maximum coolant temperature of 320 degrees C and are not thermally efficient, are not fuel efficient and are not waste efficient.
 It is easy to make an academic argument that to substantially improve thermal efficiency, fuel efficiency and waste efficiency water cooled and moderated nuclear power reactors should be replaced by liquid metal cooled fast neutron reactors.
-However, utility personnel who have to work with major power reactors under real life conditions have a different perspective.
+However, utility personnel who have to work with major power reactors under real life conditions sometimes have a different perspective.

 Nuclear fusion is the energy source that powers the stars.
 Nuclear fusion potentially offers major public safety benefits as compared to nuclear fission.